stewartFrench/BigPlayer1/README.md

 Here are the sources for the iPhone app One Big Player.
 It is written in Swift using SwiftUI and the Model-View-ViewModel paradigm.

-If you make fun changes or fixes please let me know and I will incorporate them into my try and (hopefully!) release them to the app store.
+If you make fun changes or fixes please let me know and I will incorporate them into my tree and (hopefully!) release them to the app store.

 From the App Description -
 -----